Quehanna Wild Area

 Curtiss-Wright left in 1960, after which a succession of tenants further contaminated the nuclear reactor facility and its hot cells with radioactive isotopes, including strontium-90 and cobalt-60.
 The manufacture of radiation-treated hardwood flooring continued until 2002.
 Pennsylvania reacquired the land in 1963 and 1967, and in 1965 established Quehanna as a wild area, albeit one with a nuclear facility and industrial complex.
 The cleanup of the reactor and hot cells took over eight years and cost $30 million; the facility was demolished and its nuclear license terminated in 2009.
-Since 1992 the industrial complex has been home to Quehanna Motivational Boot Camp, a minimum-security prison.
+Since 1992 the industrial complex has been home to Quehanna Motivational Boot Camp, a minimum-security prison, which will close in 2026.
 Quehanna Wild Area has many sites where radioactive and toxic waste was buried, some of which have been cleaned up while others were dug up by black bears and white-tailed deer.

 In 1970 the name was officially changed to Quehanna Wild Area, and later that decade a portion of the 73.2 mi Quehanna Trail was routed through the wild area.
 Primitive camping by hikers is allowed, but the area has no permanent residents.
 Several other trails are open to cross-country skiing in the winter, but closed to vehicles.
 Quehanna is on the Allegheny Plateau and was struck by a tornado in 1985.
 Defoliating insects have further damaged the forests.
 Quehanna Wild Area was named an Important Bird Area by the Pennsylvania Audubon Society, and is home to many species of birds and animals.
 Eco-tourists come to see the birds and elk, and hunters come for the elk, coyote, and other game.